Martialcart/PortableWindowsUserUSBDrive/README.md

-an experimental portable usb user shell you can run on any windows 10 + computer
+an experimental portable usb user shell.
+Run it's software on any windows 10 + computer
 <br>
 install new software with Scoop<br>
 <br>